 The life cycle of a butterfly can be discussed in four stages in detail.
 All the butterflies have complete metamorphosis.
 To grow into an adult, they go through four stages - egg, larva, pupa, and adult.
 Every stage has different goals to achieve like caterpillars need to eat a lot and adults need to reproduce.
 The life cycle of the butterfly may depend on the type of butterfly, it might take from a month to a whole year.

 The first stage of the butterfly is the egg from where a butterfly starts its life.
 The different types of eggs are small, round, oval, or cylindrical.
-The shapes of egg depend on the type of butterfly.
+The shape of the egg depends on the type of butterfly.
 The special thing about butterfly eggs is that you can see the tiny caterpillar growing inside of it.
 If you look closely, especially at monarch caterpillars.
 The eggs of the butterfly are usually laid on the leaves of plants.

 The scientific classification of the butterfly is as follows –